nagix/mini-tokyo-3d/DEVELOPER_GUIDE-en.md

 - The latest version of [Node.js](https://nodejs.org)
 - The latest version of [Git](https://git-scm.com) if you're cloning the repository

-Mini Tokyo 3D uses the following data sources and requires an access token for each of them at build time.
+Mini Tokyo 3D uses the following data sources and requires an access token for each of them at build time and run time.
 Follow the instructions below to obtain access tokens.

 Data Source | Sign-Up URL | Access Token Format
 :-- | :-- | :--